 The Board uses a number of financial performance measures to assess the Company's success in achieving its objective and determining the progress of the Company in pursuing its investment policy.
-The main KPIs identified by the Board in relation to the Company, which are considered at each Board meeting, are shown in the following table:
+The main KPIs, which are considered at each Board meeting, are shown in the following table:

-Performance of net asset value ("NAV") The Board considers the Company's NAV total return figures to be the best indicator of performance over time and this is therefore the main indicator of performance used by the Board.
+Performance of net asset value ("NAV") The Board considers the Company's NAV total return figures to be the best indicator of performance over time and this is therefore the main indicator of performance used.
 The figures for each of the past 10 years are set out on page 12.
 Performance against benchmark index The Board measures performance against the benchmark index - the currency-adjusted MSCI All Countries Asia Pacific ex Japan Index.
-The figures for the past one, three and five years are set out on page 12.
+The figures for this year and the past three and five years, and a graph showing performance against the benchmark index over the past five years, are set out on pages 12 and 13.
 Revenue return per Ordinary share The Board monitors the Company's net revenue return.
 The revenue returns per Ordinary share for each of the past 10 years are set out on page 12.